 Compression socks are not just for athletes.
 Although you might see elite athletes wearing compression socks and sleeves most frequently, they aren’t the only ones who feel transformed from wearing them.
-In fact, everyday people like emergency responders, particularly nurses, find compression socks to change the way they feel throughout their shifts.
+In fact, everyday people like emergency responders, particularly nurses, find compression socks change the way they feel throughout long shifts on their feet.

 If you’re a nurse and wondering if compression socks are for you, you’ve come to the right place.
 The short answer is yes, absolutely.
 You should be wearing compression socks as a nurse to help alleviate some of the aches and pains you feel every single day.
 If you’re not convinced, let us tell you about the benefits you’ll start to feel immediately after you put on your first pair.

 Compression socks are a type of sock designed to make you feel better.
 While other socks may help prevent bad odor or blisters on your feet, compression socks make a difference in how your entire body feels.

 As a nurse, you are on your feet all day.
 You’ve likely sat on your bed after a long shift and noticed that your feet are swollen, and you’re in a massive amount of pain.
 It’s a common occurrence that is unpleasant at best.
 What compression socks do is use a Graduated Compression design to prevent the pooling of your blood that causes painful swelling in your feet.
 It ensures that the blood continues to circulate all day, aiding in recovery and pain management.